marcelauliano/MitoHiFi/scripts_paper/README.md

 [./runMitoHiFi_default.sh](runMitoHiFi_default.sh)

-!
-Note that one needs to change the BASE_DIR variable inside the script and INPUT_FILE in case one is running it only for a number of species.
-The script is set to run with 4 threads.
-One would need to change parameter -t (line 59) to modify the number of threads.
+:white_check_mark: Please ensure that you modify the BASE_DIR variable within the script and the INPUT_FILE if you intend to run it for a specific number of species.
+The script is configured to run with 4 threads by default.
+To adjust the number of threads, modify the -t parameter on line 59.

 ## 1.2.
 Reassemnbling Funghi mitogenomes with MitoHiFi